 In the latest report, the EIU Safe Index report pegs Toronto among the best cities in Canada to live in.

-Families on the other hand look for enjoyable urban outings, interactive activities, hands-on exhibits and of course good old fashioned fun.
-Before you go, your kids might like to read up on these fun Canadian facts.
+Families, on the other hand, look for enjoyable urban outings, interactive activities, hands-on exhibits and of course good old fashioned fun but before you go, your kids might like to read up on these fun Canadian facts.

 So with this in mind, here’s a look at our 10 best cities in Canada for kids.

 The EIU has anointed this famously bilingual city as one of the best cities around the world to live in.

 The vibrant island city along the St. Lawrence River in Quebec is an incubator for some of Canada’s biggest artists and musical talents.